PanosEconomou/notes/Quantum_Fields/2D_CFT_Axioms.md

 \end{align*}
 $$

 This is amazing!
 We essentially have found that the stress energy tensor yields a unitary representation of $\text{Vir} \times \overline{\text{Vir}}$.
 Now we can attempt to decompose it.
+One piece of subtlety is that we have not reconstructed $T$ entirely, but we instead reconstructed its regular part, which we analytically continue to obtain another distribution.

-**<u>Lemma:</u>** *(Decomposition of Hilbert Space)* Under the virasoro representation of defined by the stress energy tensor $T$, the quantum Hilbert space can be decomposted to a direct sum of irreducible unitary positive definite highest weight representations, i.e.
+**<u>Lemma:</u>** *(Decomposition of Hilbert Space)* Under the Virasoro representation of defined by the stress energy tensor $T$, the quantum Hilbert space can be decomposed to a direct sum of irreducible unitary positive definite highest weight representations, i.e.

 $$
 \mathbb{H} \supset D \cong \bigoplus_{c,h} W(c,h) \otimes \bar W(c,\bar h)